be-great/alx-system_engineering-devops/README.md

 # alx-system_engineering-devops
-This is a repository for the alx system engineerign devops Tasks
+This is a repository for the Alx System Engineering DevOPs Tasks
 # Table of Contents
 [Concepts](#concepts)
    - [Basics](#basics)